Frederick Lippman, R.Ph., Ed.D.

 (954) 262-1714 (fax)

-Frederick Lippman, B.Sc., R.Ph., Ed.D. is Chancellor of the Health Professions Division of Nova Southeastern University.
-Dr. Lippman serves as chief academic officer and reports directly to the President.
+Frederick Lippman, B.Sc., R.Ph., Ed.D. is Chancellor of the Health Professions Division and Special Projects of Nova Southeastern University and reports directly to the President.
 Dr. Lippman received his degree in Pharmaceutical Sciences at Columbia University College of Pharmacy and holds a doctorate in Higher Education Administration.

 A community pharmacist for over 20 years, he has been widely recognized by academic and health care societies and has held important leadership positions in professional organizations.
 Among his numerous awards and activities, he is the 1986 recipient of the American Pharmaceutical Association's Hubert H. Humphrey Award for Excellence in Pharmacy, a past President of the Broward County Pharmacists Association, and a former Speaker of the House of Delegates of the Florida Pharmacy Association.